 They perpetuate the values and traditions inherited from the past while placing innovation at the service of quality.

-When a son joins his father to work together, a portion of the cognac distilled in that year is set preciously aside and will only be sold by the future generations.
+When a son joins his father to work together, a part of the cognac distilled in that year is set preciously aside and will only be sold by the future generations.
 Thus it is that in the darkness of our « Paradise » cellar lie bottles of cognac skillfully crafted by Pierre and Maurice Vallet.

 Augustin-Pierre Vallet created a vineyard of 3 hectares around 1837.
-Ten years later, it spread over approximately a dozen hectares and he became a home distiller by setting up three pot stills of 3 hectolitres each.
-Few landowners distilled their own wine during this period.
+Ten years later, it spread over approximately a dozen hectares and Augustin became a distiller by setting up three pot stills of 3 hectolitres each.
+Few landowners distilled their own wine at this time.
 So, he distilled for himself and his neighbours.
 This special right, called « privilege », enabled him to build up a fortune.